-The Cambridge Amateur Radio Association (CARA) was founded in 1913 and has remained in continuous operation except when radio silence was mandated by WWI and II.
-During the Korean conflict members of the club passed messages to servicemen overseas.
+The Cambridge Amateur Radio Association (CARA) was founded in 1913 and has remained in continuous operation except when radio silence was mandated during WWI and II.
+During the Korean conflict, club members passed messages to servicemen overseas.
 The club has also mobilized during times of local distress, such as the flood of 1998.

-W8VP (the club's callsign) also prides itself in frequent service to local public events.
+W8VP (CARA's callsign) also prides itself in frequent service to local public events.
 We have provided communications for the Cambridge Holiday Parade every year since 1979.

-We need your help in moving the Waller-McMunn Radio Station from its current location on Gaston Avenue near the Senior Citizens Center to its new home at Dave Adair's place on US 40 east of Cambridge.
-The building belongs to the club, and Mr. Adair, a local historian has generously volunteered to let us keep it near his railroad buildings and equipment such as his caboose.
+The radio station has been moved to it's new home at Dave Adair's place on US 40 East of Cambridge.
+The building belongs to the club, and Mr. Adair, a local historian has generously volunteered to host it on his property along with his train station.